Ro 1:1 Paul, servant of Christ Jesus, called apostle, separated for good news from God,

-Ro 1:2 which He forepromised by His prophets in scriptures holy
+Ro 1:2 which He fore-promised by His prophets in holy scriptures

 Ro 1:5 through whom we received grace and apostleship for obedience of faith in all the nations for His name,

-Ro 1:6 among whom you are even you called of Jesus Christ,
+Ro 1:6 among whom you are, even you, called of Jesus Christ,

-Ro 1:7 to all who are in Rome beloved of God, called saints, grace to you and peace from God our Father and of our Lord Jesus Christ.
+Ro 1:7 to all who are in Rome beloved of God, called saints, grace to you and peace from God our Father and of Lord Jesus Christ.

 Ro 1:8 First, I thank my God through Jesus Christ about all of you, that your faith is proclaimed in the whole world.